sharetribe/ftw-daily/src/containers/PageBuilder/README.md

 **SectionBuilder** to render its content.
 Similarly, SectionBuilder passes _blocks_ array to **BlockBuilder**.
-All the fields are passed to the **Field** component, which validates and sanitizes the data and uses **Primitive** components to actually render them. **MarkdownProcessor** is used to render fields with `"type": "markdown"`.
+All the fields are passed to the **Field** component, which validates and sanitizes the data and uses **Primitive** components to actually render them. **MarkdownProcessor** is used to render fields with `"fieldType": "markdown"`.

 Then **LayoutComposer** creates the layout areas for **Topbar**, **Footer**, and for the main content, which is created using a page asset.